Radio Show Host, Speaker, Moderator & Executive Coach

 As regular listeners of the show know, we’ve had the distinct pleasure of covering the MacArthur Foundation’s 100&Change competition over the past year or so including getting to hear from each of the eight semi-finalists.
 The winner was announced in December, and I thought it’d be worth recapping this extraordinary enterprise starting with the woman who oversaw the whole thing.read more

 Latest Better Than Most Segments

 Better Than Most is a regular feature of The Business of Giving, examining the best places to work among social good businesses and nonprofit organizations.
-Denver: And this evening, we're going to take you down to Arlington, Virginia into the offices of the...read more
+Denver: Today, you will be going to the US headquarters of Médecins Sans Frontières or Doctors Without...read more

 Latest “Take 5” Lightning Rounds